 - Winter food – wheatgerm sticks and pellets are used when the temperatures fall in the winter as it’s easier for the fish to digest

 - Koi food – As koi have different nutritional needs, they require colour enhancers to maintain their amazing color – look for food products that contain Spirulina

 The dietary requirements of fish change during the winter.
 When the temperature of your pond falls to four degrees Celsius or below, you do not need to feed them.
 The reason for this is because the water temperature controls their metabolism.

 Your fish may come to the surface of the water during the winter months, although this is not related to food.
 Instead, they are coming to the surface because this is where the most oxygen can be found.

-Alternatively, there are food products available which will provide nutrition for up to 14 days – ideal if you are travelling for two weeks.
-These block feeds can be placed in the pond and will feed you koi and goldfish without the need to rely on other people.
+Alternatively, there are food products available which will provide nutrition for up to 14 days – ideal if you are traveling for two weeks.
+These block feeds can be placed in the pond and will feed your koi and goldfish without the need to rely on other people.

 The best time to observe your fish a little closer is during feeding time.
 As some of the fish will come to the surface of the water it will be easier to spot any signs of disease.